2sic/2sxc-docs/2sxc Docs Generator/net-code/dynamic-code/object-html.md

 > [!IMPORTANT]
 > `@Html.Partial(...)` is actually a newer command which would only work in Oqtane,
-> but we added it to the Dnn razor implementation to make portable Razor possible.
+> but we back-ported it to the Dnn Razor implementation to make portable Razor possible.
 > In Dnn it will actually call the old .net function `@RenderPage(...)`.

 Example - this would be the main file: